Surface Air Consumption (SAC)

 1400 litres / 20 minutes = 70 litres / min air consumption rate at 20 meter depth.

-For imperial divers, the calculations get a little more complex with the addition of the way tanks are described.
-In this case, an 80 cubic foot tank is the volume of gas it contains at it's working pressure.
-Not it's true internal volume at normal atmospheric pressure which is how metric tanks are defined.
+For imperial divers, the calculations get a little more complex with the addition of the way cylinders are described.
+In this case, an 80 cubic foot cylinder is the volume of gas it contains at it's working pressure.
+Not it's true internal volume at normal atmospheric pressure which is how metric cylinder are defined.

-So lets take a 20 minute dive to 66 feet where you used 2000 psi and were diving with an 80 cubic foot tank rated to 3000 psi working pressure.
+So lets take a 20 minute dive to 66 feet where you used 2000 psi and were diving with an 80 cubic foot cylinder rated to 3000 psi working pressure.

 80 cubic feet x 2000 psi / 3000 psi = 53.3 cubic feet of air used.